 The exception to this rule is your attorney.
 For some reason, you are required to report anything over $600 paid to your attorney on a form 1099 even if they are a corporation. (unless, of course, you paid them via credit card or PayPal, then the above rules apply)

-*Pro-Tip* Anytime you hire a new vendor, get their W9 right away as part of your onboarding process – before you pay them!
+*Pro-Tip* Anytime you hire a new vendor, (depending on how you will be paying them) – grab their W9 right away as part of your onboarding process – before you pay them!
 That will save you from scrambling to gather them next January.

 You just enter in the information and they send the 1099 returns to everyone via email.
 It’s totally secure because the recipient has to verify their identity before downloading their form.
-And, they take care of submitting everything to the IRS on your behalf, which is HUGE since the penalties (up to $100 per form!) for late filing can really add up.
+And, they take care of submitting everything to the IRS on your behalf, which is HUGE since the penalties for late or missed filing can really add up – like in the thousands.
+For real.